lgayard-brex/jaxb-xml-elements-issue/README.md

 # About
-This is a POC project with a single unit test to evidence a bug with XML serialization using Jackson and Jakarta XML bindings.
+This is a proof-of-concept project with a single unit test to evidence a bug with XML serialization using Jackson and Jakarta XML bindings.

 # Files
 File filter.xsd is the XSD schema definition for the domain.